OsbornePro/BTPS-SecPack/README.md

 # WindowsEventForwarding
 This repo contains all the files needed for using Windows Event Forwarding to monitor for intruders.
-This repo assumes that you have ised the Windows Event Logging Cheat Sheet for logging in tour environment.
+This repo also assumes that you have referenced the Windows Event Logging Cheat Sheet for logging in your environment.
 Use [LOG-MD](https://www.imfsecurity.com/free) or [CIS-CAT](https://learn.cisecurity.org/benchmarks#:~:text=CIS%20Benchmarks%20are%20the%20only%20consensus-based%2C%20best-practice%20security,and%20accepted%20by%20government%2C%20business%2C%20industry%2C%20and%20academia) to ensure the recommended logging is configured.

 ## File List
 - __DomainComputers.xml__ (Windows Event Forwarding Config file for Domain Computers ```wecutil cs DomainComputers.xml```)